keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-3.md

 $ npm install --save pug
 ```

-Finally, we need to add a line to tell keystone where we plan to write our routes.
+Finally, we need to add a line to tell Keystone where we plan to write our routes.

 ```javascript
 keystone.set('routes', require('./routes'));